Qazzian/votingRecords/README.md

 I'm not sure this task showed off my strongest points as I'm much more of a client side developer and rarely need to setup the server side from scratch, but I tackled this as it looked like an interesting challenge and helped me to further understand the express.js web framework.

+I have attached a few links to some of my other projects to the email if you would like to look at them as well.